Furqanmunir/Portfolio/_includes/03-about.md

 ##### 👉 Result

 AI is going to have a great impact on *healthcare industry* & the methods by which healthcare related industries utilize AI.
 AI provides opportumities for our apps to take data we have gathered from patients and be able to clinically innovate to improve patients outcomes to an even a greater extent.
 AI is going revolutionize the field of veterinary practice.
-AI provides a new algorithm which will turn the patient charts and histories to a systemic code, leading to a clinical revolution and will prove to be tremendously leveraging in the betterment of patents.
+AI provides a new algorithm which will turn the patient charts and histories to a systemic code, leading to a clinical revolution and will prove to be tremendously leveraging in the betterment of patients.

 ##### 👉 Artificial intelligence proved beneficial in pandemic COVID-19 situation